gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/README.md

 ## Updating the Verilog Project Template included with VSIX Installer

-In the `AddedExtensionProjectTemplate/Verilog Project/` directory, open the [Verilog Project.sln Solution](./Verilog%20Project/Verilog%20Project.sln) and click on `Project - Export Template`.
+In the `AddedExtensionProjectTemplate/Verilog Project/` directory, open the [Verilog Project.sln](./Verilog%20Project/Verilog%20Project.sln) Solution and click on `Project - Export Template`.

 ![export_verilog_project.png](./images/export_Verilog_Project.png)

 Ensure the `VerilogProjectTemplate` is the project being exported! (this is typically not the default).

+Be sure to MOVE the file from the default, (currently unchangable destination in the wizard):

+`C:\Users\gojimmypi\Documents\Visual Studio 2019\My Exported Templates\`

 Save the zip file of the template export in the [ProjectTemplates](../ProjectTemplates/) directory.

+The actual template will be ALL files in the directory with a `.vstemplate`.
+Currently this is only the [Verilog.vstemplate](./Verilog%20Project/Verilog.vstemplate).

 ## Updating the Project Template Manually